Iterated torus knots and double affine Hecke algebras: A modified Kauffman bracket skein module

 \subsubsection{General 3-manifolds}

-Let $G$ be the `tadpole' graph depicted on the right of Figure \ref{kbsm_newrel}, and let $f:G \to M$ be an embedding with $f(v_1) = p \in F \subset \partial M$.
+Let $G$ be the `tadpole' graph depicted in Figure \ref{fig:tadpole}, and let $f:G \to M$ be an embedding with $f(v_1) = p \in F \subset \partial M$.
 (Here $v_1$ is the vertex of $G$ that is not on the loop.)
 As before, the definition doesn't depend on the choice of $p \in F$, but it \emph{does} depend on the choice of $f$. \begin{definition} A \textbf{framed link compatible with $f$} is an isotopy class of embeddings $G \sqcup (\sqcup_n S^1\times[0,1])\hookrightarrow M$ containing a representative such that the embedding of $G$ is given by the map $f$.
-The \textbf{modified Kauffman bracket skein module} $\bar K_{q,t}(M,f)$ is the vector space of framed links compatible with $f$ modulo the relations in Equation (\ref{modifiedkbsm_rel}).
-(To be clear, in the last relation in (\ref{modifiedkbsm_rel}), the element $L_s$ is allowed to encircle the arc of the graph $G$, but it is not allowed to encircle the loop.) \end{definition}
+(The isotopies we consider are those which fix the boundary of $M$.)
+The \textbf{modified Kauffman bracket skein module} $\bar K_{q,t}(M,f)$ is the vector space of framed links compatible with $f$ modulo the relations in Equation (\ref{modifiedkbsm_rel}), where the third relation in \eqref{modifiedkbsm_rel} is only applied to the arc of the graph $G$, and not the loop of $G$. \end{definition}